-The award consists of a silver medal and a $2,000 prize.
+The award consists of a silver medal and a US $2,000 prize.
 The recipient will be invited to deliver the “Volta Award Lecture” during the designated ECS meeting at which the award is presented, on a subject of major interest to him/her.
 The speech may relate to the citation of the award or to the individual’s current research activity.

 About Alessandro Volta

 Alessandro Volta was an Italian scientist and is internationally recognized as the inventor of electrochemical science and technology.
-He is credited as the inventor of the electrical batter and as having discovered methane.
+He is credited as the inventor of the electrical battery and as having discovered methane.
 The SI unit of electric potential, better known as volt, is named after him.

 R. G. Compton